CarbonLDP/carbonldp-js-sdk/doc/README.md

 extendObjectSchema( type:string,  objectSchema:Carbon.ObjectSchema.DigestedObjectSchema )
 ```

-Extends an Schema for a specified type of Resource
+Extends the schema for a specified type of Resource.
+If a schema for the type exists in the parent context, this is duplicated for the actual context, but only the first time this schema is extended.

 *Parameters*